DavidPnb/obsidian-notes/00-09 PKM/09 Workflow/Horario.md

 - A Guide to the Good Life
 ## Domingo
 - The Power of Habit
-- Precalculo
+- Algebra: Beginner to Advanced
 ## Toda la Semana
-- Prealgebra
-- Algebra
 - Crash Course Philosophy
 - Crash Course CS
 - Crash Course Biology